SamuelGarrattIqa/katacoda/specflow_api_testing/implement_step_defs.md

 # Pending steps

-When doing this in visual studio, one can auto generate the step definions from the feature file.
+When doing this in visual studio, one can auto generate the step definitions from a feature file.

-That will produce the following content (libraries we'll use are added in also below with `using` keyword)
+That will produce the following content shown within the `StepDefinitions` namespace below.
+For convenience, the libraries we'll use later are added in also below with `using` keyword.

 ```csharp
 using SpecFlowApiTests.Lib.ApiObjects; // Added to reference the Api Object we defined previously